 Recommended Wood Chunks for Smoking

-We use oak wood for smoking for our pastrami, and there are many other woods you can use as well.
-Here are some suggestions of wood types and why you would want to use them for your pastrami:
+We use oak wood for smoking our pastrami, and there are many other woods you can use as well.

 Pastrami Smoking Temps

-During smoking, maintain a temperature range of 225-250°F for optimal flavor and tenderness.
-Since you are not using nitrites/nitrates, be sure you keep the heat above 225°F to keep harmful bacteria away from your pastrami.
+Since you are not using nitrites/nitrates, keep the heat above 225°F so harmful bacteria will not spoil your pastrami.

-Expect the Stall
+Expect the Stall (pastrami without sodium nitrate stalls too!)

-Slice & Savor – Preservative Free Pastrami
+Slice & Savor – Preservative-Free Pastrami

 Equipment